 WHO WE ARE

 Providing effective support to students on the other side of the world requires a dedicated local partner, and Yes Arusha was lucky enough to find a remarkable Tanzanian school to work with – Haradali Schools.
 An independently operated institution, Haradali offers some of the highest quality education in the country, while maintaining a community-orientated vision.
 Founded in 2005 by Simon Severua, the school has developed from one classroom of 12 students to two campuses with over 1,500 students.
 Mr Severua was eager to assist Yes Arusha and welcomed our students into his school with open arms.
-Since then, Haradali Schools has collaborated with Yes Arusha on several projects, including, the Safe House, a school library, and our new scholarship program.
+Since then, Haradali Schools has collaborated with Yes Arusha on several projects, including the Safe House, a school library, and our new scholarship program.
 Yes Arusha covers school fees for each of our students to attend Haradali Schools.
-These fees cover the basic cost of teacher salaries and meals each day, but the school has gone beyond this to provide real care and support to our students who often require extra attention due to individual hardships.
+These fees cover the basic cost of teacher salaries and students' meals, but the school has gone beyond this to provide real care and support to our students who often require extra attention due to individual hardships.

 To date, we have provided educational support to 70 young people in Tanzania.
 Many of our original students are now in secondary school and we are hoping to support even more young Tanzanians through our scholarship program.
 Yes Arusha is deeply grateful to each and every sponsor, donor and volunteer for driving our cause.